Go back in time to the prehistoric wonders of Orkney and the Outer Hebrides on this tour from Edinburgh.

 You will say goodbye to this group here, and will be collected by your new guide and group on the morning of day six.

 Gives you a free day in Ullapool to do as you please before joining up with your new crew the next day.
-There are many possibilities available in this lovely town, Options for your day include enjoying a day just to relax and absorb the highland tranquil pace of life whilst browsing the small craft boutiques nestling through the streets of the town.
-Or why not take the local boat, the ‘Summer Queen’ from the pier for an idyllic ‘summer Isles’ cruise.
+There are many possibilities available in this lovely town, options for your day include enjoying a day just to relax and absorb the highland tranquil pace of life whilst browsing the small craft boutiques nestling through the streets of the town.
 Alternatively you could head up Claypool hill for an easy two hour walk offering wonderful views over Loch Broom reaching a maximum height of 900ft.
 Or for the even more adventurous add to this walk by completing a three hour circuit returning to the town via Rhiddoroch estate.
 (Full details of all local walks can be found at the local tourist information centre).
 There is also a local swimming pool, and a small museum giving an informative narrative about the natural and social history of the area.

 Catch the morning ferry from Ullapool for the two hour sail along Loch Broom, past the Summer Isles then out across the Minch to Stornoway – the main town on Lewis and capital of the Outer Hebrides.
 Look out for dolphins, whales and seabirds during the crossing.
 In the afternoon explore the North West coast from Arnol with its historic old “blackhouse”, through traditional crofting townships to Port of Ness and the very north tip of the island – the Butt of Lewis.
 From the lighthouse here there is nothing between you and the Americas!
 Overnight in Stornoway.